Prelude to the 2022 Russian invasion of Ukraine: February 2022

 On 5 February 2022, two anonymous U.S. officials reported that Russia had assembled 83 battalion tactical groups, estimated to be 70 percent of its combat capabilities, for a full-scale invasion of Ukraine, and predicted that a hypothetical invasion would result in 8,000 to 35,000 military casualties and 25,000 to 50,000 civilian casualties.
 The officials anticipated that the possible launch window could start on 15 February and persist until the end of March, when extremely cold weather would freeze roads and assist in the movement of mechanised units.

 The Kaliningrad, a Ropucha-class landing ship, was among the six landing ships which departed for Sevastopol on 8 February 2022.

 On 8 February, a fleet of six Russian landing ships, namely the Korolyov, the Minsk, and Kaliningrad from the Baltic Fleet, and the Pyotr Morgunov, the Georgiy Pobedonosets, and the Olenegorskiy Gornyak from the Northern Fleet, reportedly sailed to the Black Sea for naval exercises.
 The fleet arrived at Sevastopol two days later, with Russia announcing two major military exercises following their arrival.
 The first was a naval exercise on the Black Sea, which was protested by Ukraine as it resulted in Russia blocking naval routes in the Kerch Strait, the Sea of Azov, and the Black Sea.
 The second consisted of a joint military exercise between Belarus and Russia held in regions close to the Belarusian–Ukrainian border, involving 30,000 Russian troops and almost all of the Belarusian armed forces.
 Responding to the latter, Ukraine held separate military exercises of their own, involving 10,000 Ukrainian troops.
 Both exercises were scheduled for 10 days.

-While the U.S. had rejected Russia's demand to keep Ukraine out of NATO in January, by early February, the Biden administration had reportedly shifted its position, offering to prevent Ukraine's NATO accession if Russia backed away from the imminent invasion.
-Referring to unspecified intelligence, U.S. National Security Advisor Jake Sullivan stated an attack could begin at any moment prior to 20 February, the conclusion of the 2022 Winter Olympics at Beijing.
+While NATO and the U.S. had rejected Russia's demand to keep Ukraine out of NATO in January, by early February, the Biden administration had reportedly shifted its position, offering to prevent Ukraine's NATO accession if Russia backed away from the imminent invasion.
+Referring to unspecified intelligence, U.S. National Security Advisor Jake Sullivan stated an attack could begin at any moment before 20 February, the conclusion of the 2022 Winter Olympics at Beijing.
 Separately, the media published several reports based on acquired U.S. intelligence that had been briefed to several allies with specific references to 16 February as a potential starting date for a ground invasion.
 Following these announcements, the U.S. ordered most of its diplomatic staff and all military instructors in Ukraine to evacuate.
 Numerous countries, including Japan, Germany, Australia, and Israel also urged their citizens to leave Ukraine immediately.
 The next day, KLM suspended its flights to Ukraine, while other airlines shifted their flight schedules to limit exposure across the country.
 By 11 February, Biden had issued a public warning to Americans to leave Ukraine as soon as possible.